ollama/ollama/README.md

 - 🤖 **Multiple Model Support**: Seamlessly switch between different chat models for diverse interactions.

+- ⚙️ **Many Models Conversations**: : Effortlessly engage with various models simultaneously, harnessing their unique strengths for optimal responses.
+Enhance your experience by leveraging a diverse set of models in parallel.

 - 🤝 **OpenAI Model Integration**: Seamlessly utilize OpenAI models alongside Ollama models for a versatile conversational experience.

+- 🔄 **Regeneration History Access**: Easily revisit and explore your entire regeneration history.

 - 📜 **Chat History**: Effortlessly access and manage your conversation history.